The Two RV Gypsies: Full-Time RVers

 view from the overlook wildflower

 There were some other trails here that the two RV Gypsies did not go on.
-The Trail of the Big Trees is a a 4-mile round trip paralleling the Noxubee River.
+The Trail of the Big Trees is a 4-mile round trip paralleling the Noxubee River.
 Brochures said there would not be any beavers on the Beaver Dam Trail which is just over two miles in length, so the two RV Gypsies decided not to walk that one either.
 The two RV Gypsies did not find the Bluff Lake Boardwalk.

 look below